mabraham/wcs_randomizer/README.md

 The fifth one will be known to everyone after the fourth is drawn, of course.
 After the fifth one, choose "Let all dancers dance again" and now the sixth "Choose random dancer" will be random from all five leaders.
 Finally the last "Choose random dancer" chooses from among the remaining four leaders who already danced one time.

-You want to have this tab open on a desktop that you aren't going to show.

 # How-tos